Why Is My AC Blowing Hot Air?

 Texas gets hot in the spring, summer, and fall.
 If your air conditioning goes out or starts blowing warm air, it can be very uncomfortable.
-When you need air conditioning repair, House Pro is there to help.
+When you need air conditioning repair, get the expert heating and cooling specialists at House Pro to help.

 If your AC goes out during the summer months, you may have to wait for a while to get an appointment.
 It is always best to get regular maintenance.

 If your AC is blowing hot, there are a few things that might be at the root of the problem.
 To understand any of these problems, it is important to understand how an air conditioner works.

 There are several different models of air conditioners but some things make them all the same.
 All air conditioners cool a room by removing heat from the air.
 They have two coils that are connected.
 The coils have refrigerant flowing between them.
 There is a coil inside the room that is being cooled called the evaporator (because it evaporates heat.)
 There is a coil on the outside of the building called the condenser.
 The evaporator must be colder than the room temperature and the condenser must be hot for the air conditioner to work properly.

 The refrigerant’s job is to absorb the heat from the room and push it outside to the outdoor unit.
 For this to happen, you must have a compressor and an expansion valve located inside the air conditioning unit.
 When all the components work together, they will convert the refrigerant from gas to liquid and back again in a continuous cycle.